Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   o  OUI: Organisation Unique Identifier.
 IEEE assigned prefix for EUI

+  o  SCHC gateway: It corresponds to the LoRaWAN Application Server.
+It manages
+     translation between IPv6 network and the Network Gateway (LoRaWAN Network Server)

 # Static Context Header Compression Overview

 This section contains a short overview of Static Context Header Compression